 Facts, background and history of the Formula 1 Chinese Grand Prix, which has been held at the Shanghai International Circuit since 2004.

-• The 2025 Chinese Grand Prix will take place on March 21-23, as the second race of the season
+- The 2025 Chinese Grand Prix will take place on March 21-23, as the second race of the season

-• Join our Facebook group for fans attending the Chinese Grand Prix
+- Join our Facebook group for fans attending the Chinese Grand Prix

-• This post contains affiliate links.
+- This post contains affiliate links.
 We may receive a commission if you make a purchase after clicking on one of these links.

 Built at a cost of almost $500 million, the Shanghai International Circuit is located on the outskirts of Shanghai, one of the largest cities in the world with a population of over 24 million.
 The circuit was designed by Hermann Tilke and was built on reclaimed marshland.
 The first race was held in 2004 and won by Rubens Barrichello in a Ferrari.
-With a capacity of 200 000 spectators, the Shanghai circuit is the largest on the current Formula 1 calendar.
-But after drawing in excess of this number for the inaugural race weekend in 2004, attendances have never reached capacity since and hovered around approximately 140,000 for the whole weekend in the 2010s.

 The Chinese Grand Prix was held for 16 consecutive seasons from 2004 to 2019, with Shanghai International Circuit staging the historic 1000th Formula 1 race in 2019.
 The milestone race would prove to be Formula 1’s last visit to China for five years.

 The outbreak of the coronavirus pandemic resulted in the Chinese Grand Prix being the first F1 race to be cancelled in February 2020.
 Over the next four seasons, the event would appear on the provisional calendar each year but would later be cancelled, mainly due to strict regulations to control the spread of COVID-19 in China.
-Despite the setbacks, a new contract was signed in November 2021 that will guarantee the race’s future until at least 2025.
+Despite the setbacks, a new contract was signed in November 2021 that guaranteed the race’s future until at least 2025.

 Formula 1 finally returned to China in 2024, with the weekend being the first of the season to utilise the Sprint format.
 The event was notable for Zhou Guanyu’s participation.
 The Sauber driver became the first Chinese driver to partake in their home Grand Prix in Formula 1.
 His presence on the grid helped to boost attendance figures at the track, with an estimated 60,000 fans attending on race day and an alleged total of 175,000 over the weekend.
 The 2024 Chinese Grand Prix was officially a sell-out event, though tickets were not sold for some of the circuit’s grandstands.